 When you infringe on one of the rules, you must choose one punishment.

-P1: The next morning you bring coffee and couques (Danish pastries) for everyone at your location.
+P1: The next morning you bring coffee and couques (Danish pastries) for your team.

-P2: Buy beers for the entire team at the end of the day.
+P2: Buy beers for your entire team at the end of the day.

 Infringing on one of the rules multiple times does not grant you remission at any time.